 Easter is approaching- this year the date is Sunday, April 20, 2014.
-Today, I am excited to share some DIY non-candy Easter basket stuffers with you.
-These ideas were provided by Ashley McCann who writes about being a mom – and being frugal – at PushPenny.com.
-Named to Ignite Social Media’s “100 Women Bloggers You Should Read,” her candid humor and frank advice puts a fresh spin on motherhood in the new millennium.
-I think you will enjoy her 5 ideas for DIY Easter basket stuffers and find them fun, frugal, and a lot healthier than a bunch of candy!
+Today, I am excited to share some DIY Easter basket stuffers with you.
+I think you will enjoy the 5 ideas for DIY Easter basket stuffers and find them fun, frugal, and a lot healthier than a bunch of candy!

 Easter is hopping our way soon, and although Easter baskets are a fun holiday tradition, the Easter bunny may feel the need to lay a golden egg to pay for it all.